akiarie/blog/_posts/2018-07-05-divine-truth.md

 Abandon the faith and you will only succeed in condemning yourself: you will take nothing, no glory, no joy, no victory, from the Lord Jesus Christ.
 With or without you, "He shall see of the travail of his soul, and shall be satisfied" (Isaiah 53:11 KJV).
 I add here that none of this is even remotely inconsistent with the doctrine of the perseverance of the saints.
-God's people are preserved by Him, and one of the means that He uses to preserve them is the threats in Scripture which, if they discarded, they would not be believers, but since they are His, they shudder and pay attention to them, and in so doing persevere.
+God's people are preserved by him, and one of the means that he uses to preserve them is the threats in Scripture which, if they discarded, they would not be believers, but since they are his, they shudder and pay attention to them, and in so doing persevere.
 This dual truth is expressed by Paul shortly afterward in the same
 chapter:
 > But God's firm foundation stands, bearing this seal: "The Lord knows those who are his", and, "Let